 Fabrics used to make western clothing were gaberdine, rayon, cotton, and wool.
 In the mid to late 1940s, new leather and suede skirts, vests and jackets were worn.
 Back on the homestead, amateur lady ranchers wore the first Lady Levi’s.
 The fashion world took notice, and in 1935, Vogue ran a story on dude ranch chic.

 Western trousers for women were seen after WWII.
 Denim jeans that had been made by Levi’s before the 1940s replaced contrast stitch lines with screen printed faux stitch lines during the war.
 Levi’s did their part to conserve materials but did not sacrifice the Western style.

-In 1948, Wrangler invented zip up jeans for women!
-Classic cotton chambray and denim shirts with metal-rim pearl snap buttons also hit the market.
-So were hand tooled belts, trophy buckles and ranger sets.
-Western jewelry — earrings, tie bar, cufflinks, rings and watchbands — added more details.
+In 1948, Wrangler invented zip-up jeans for women!
+Classic cotton, chambray, and denim shirts with metal-rim pearl snap buttons also hit the market.
+So did hand tooled belts, trophy buckles, and ranger sets.
+Western jewelry — earrings, tie bars, cufflinks, rings, and watchbands — added more details.
 The bolo tie came about in the late 1940s.
-Cuffs and spurs had not changed much since the early 1900s; there were now just more varieties.
+Cuffs and spurs had not changed much since the early 1900s — there were now just more varieties.